BlockIo/block_io-nodejs/README.md

   api_key: "YOUR_API_KEY",
   version: 2,              // REST API version to use.
 Default: 2
   options: {
     allowNoPin: false,     // Allow ommission of PIN for withdrawal.
-This makes
-                           // withdrawal functions return inputs to sign
-                           // outside of the client, rather than sign them
-                           // intrinsically.
-This is useful when interfacing
+                           // This may be useful when interfacing with
-                           // with hardware wallets and HSMs.
+                           // hardware wallets and HSMs.
 Default: false.

     lowR: true,            // Sign with a low R value to save a byte and
                            // make signature size more predictable, at the